DeloitteDigitalUK/jira-agile-metrics/README.md

 Here, `1D` means daily.
 The default is `1W-MON`, which means weekly starting on Mondays.

+To only show the 6 most recent periods (e.g. weeks) in the chart:

+        Throughput window: 6

 ### WIP box plot

 Shows a box plot of WIP, week by week (or some other frequency).